brandond/stick/README.md

 ```
 Usage: stick reindex [OPTIONS]

+  Reindex all packages within the repository, ignoring any existing metadata.

 Options:
   --bucket TEXT   S3 Bucket hosting the repository.  [required]
-  --prefix TEXT         Prefix within the S3 Bucket under which repository objects will be created.  [default: simple]
+  --prefix TEXT   Prefix within the S3 Bucket that repository objects are stored.  [default: simple]
   --profile TEXT  Use a specific profile from your credential file to access S3.
   --project TEXT  Reindex a specific project.
 May be specified multiple times.  [default: all projects]
   --help          Show this message and exit.
 ```

 Features